MiroslavPakanec/MNIST-bayes-classifier/README.md

-# Simple MNIST bayesian classifier 🥷
+# Simple MNIST bayesian classifier 🔢

 - This repo contains a frontend web client and a backend python service for an MNIST classifier
-- Please refer to README.md files in respective folders

 ## Quick start
 ### Dependencies